-Maintain some consistencies in experiences of your brand architecture and/ or brand partnerships.
+Maintain some consistency in the experiences of your brand architecture and/ or brand partnerships.

-When you do partnerships with another brand for a product/ event/ services, make sure that their values are not far away from yours.
-Because even if you draw in one customer through your brand, and try them to sign up for an alliance with your brand partner, if they have a negative experience with the same, it will impact your brand as well.
+When you do partnerships with another brand for a product/ event/service, make sure that their values are not far away from yours.
+Because even if you draw in one customer through your brand, and try them to sign up for an alliance with your brand partner if they have a negative experience with the same, it will impact your brand as well.

-If you are a major company with many sub brands, try to keep a mega brand experience and vision, which can be shared among your sub brands.
-For example, with giants like L'Oreal, Unilever, they have high-level mother brand guidelines, and the sub brands must adhere to those guidelines in a certain way, and then add on their individual brand propositions.
+If you are a major company with many sub-brands, try to keep a mega brand experience and vision, which can be shared among your sub-brands.
+For example, giants like L’Oreal, and Unilever, have high-level mother brand guidelines, and the sub-brands must adhere to those guidelines in a certain way, and then add on their individual brand propositions.